 Two taught modules are spread across the first six to eight months, followed by a final 60-credit dissertation project.

 You will be expected to attend two full contact days a week during the taught component of the course.
 The rest of the week is expected to be self-directed study time, with the recommendation that you work independently.
 If you are working on external client projects you will have access to the Foundry Collaboration space.

 We will use a variety of assessment tools appropriate to the modules.

-For Advanced Games Development, you will submit a game development portfolio of completed games and associated industry design and technical documentation with group and individual vivas.
+For the Commercial Games Studio module, you will submit a game development portfolio of completed games and associated industry design and technical documentation with group and individual vivas.

 For more detail, see our full glossary of assessment terms.

-The course is run as though a development team within PlayWest, the university's in-house commercial games studio on Frenchay campus, with students taking the roles of Senior or Standard Developers or Designers dependant on their prior experience and background.
+The course is run as though a development team within PlayWest, the University's in-house commercial games studio, on Frenchay campus, with students taking the roles of Senior or Standard Developers or Designers dependant on their prior experience and background.